openstack-archive/os-loganalyze/README.rst

 * filtering based on severity using the level=XXXX parameter (works in either text/html or text/plain responses
 * linking and highlighting of lines based on timestamp
+* control of max number of lines that will be returned using the limit=XXXX parameter
 * Provides a script named htmlify_server.py that serves htmlified logs over HTTP.
 To view devstack logs: set SCREEN_LOGDIR=$DEST/logs/screen and LOG_COLOR=false in localrc